mariaciceri/loan_default_predictor/README.md

     + Finally, the model can be used to predict if an applicant will likely to default or not.

 ## ML Business Case
+### Predict Loan Status

+#### Classification Model
++ We aimed to develop a machine learning model to predict whether a loan applicant is likely to default based on historical data from borrowers.
+The target variable is binary, where 0 indicates no default and 1 indicates default.
+We focused on creating a classification model, a supervised, 2-class model, which outputs either 0 (no default) or 1 (default).
++ The ideal outcome for the model is to accurately predict loan defaults, providing valuable insights to banks and financial institutions to help minimize the risk of defaults.
+We set performance goals of achieving at least 85% recall and 80% F1-score on both the training and testing datasets.
+These metrics are essential for ensuring that defaults are detected effectively without unnecessary false positives.
++ The model performed exceptionally well, exceeding the initial goals with both recall and F1-scores much higher than expected on both the train and test sets.

 ## Dashboard Design